Newsletter Shannon Conner September 9, 2025

 Conclusion

-August brought a clear signal that Lamorinda is transitioning from the fast-paced, competitive summer market into a steadier and more balanced fall season.
+Summer is slow, but now we're ready for a busy fall.
 Buyers now have more time to make decisions, while sellers are reminded that presentation and pricing remain key to standing out.

 Stay up to date on the latest real estate trends.